JAruliah/stock-watch/README.md

 # Stock Watch
 ![stock-watch](https://user-images.githubusercontent.com/71105258/140862924-136de065-7932-4874-bf2d-cfc57e6ba509.png)

+There is a rate limit of 2 requests a minute with the free api key

 ### Live Site: https://stonka.jaruliah.me/
 This is a stock watcher, returns data about a given stock when a valid stock ticker symbol is presented

 ## Description

 Project was made using the MERN stack.
 Users can search up stocks by their ticker symbols and be given information about that stock.
 Users have an option to create a profile so that they can use the watchlist.
 The user is able to add and remove items from their watchlist.
 ## Getting Started

 ### Installing/Setup